 We’re constantly bombarded with bad news, irresponsible reporting, updates of coronavirus case numbers, conspiracy theories, casual racism and unhelpful speculation.

-After 12 days in self-isolation (9 after coming home from the Philippines and the past 3 as the start of NZ’s 28 day mandatory national lockdown), I’ve had a lotttttt of hours to come up with a long list of things to do during self-isolation and lockdown.
+After more than eight weeks in self-isolation, I’ve had a lotttttt of hours to come up with a long list of things to do during isolation and lockdown.

 Some are quick and easy, some are free, some require a bigger commitment and some are probably a total waste of time, but hey, we’ve all got time to waste!
-Read on for 68 ideas of fun things to do during self-isolation.
+Read on for loads of ideas for fun things to do in self-isolation.